Edeni96/Voice_emotion_recognition/README.md

 ## Data Distribution

 The base data must be manually distributed in a random manner to the test folder.
-Specifically, 40 recordings from each folder in the database should be transferred to the test folder.
+Specifically, 40 recordings from each folder in the database should be transferred to the test folder creating a test set of 560 recordings (20% from the data base).
 The path to this test folder must be specified in the `Use_Our_Model.py` script.
 The remaining recordings in the folders will be used for training and verification in the `Emotion_Recognition.py` script.

 ## Installation